 Annual research residency from Artquest in partnership with the Horniman Museum and Gardens.
-The artist selected for the 2018 Horniman Residency is Helena Hunter who will be working with the Natural History and Music Collections at the Museum.
+The artist selected for the 2018 Horniman Residency was Helena Hunter who worked with the Natural History and Music Collections at the Museum.

 Helena Hunter works with methods of fictioning and performativity as critical, creative and speculative tools in her art practice.
 Combining visual-poetic text, performance and assemblage her practice seeks to reimagine cultural narratives in relation to objects and forms of materiality.

 Her ongoing project The Institute of Speculative Subjectivities investigates the perceived ‘silence’ or gap in forms of language and representation that occur within human-non-human relations.
 This work blends languages of science with art and fiction to reimagine material agency and forms of ecological knowing.
 This has resulted in a series of artworks with minerals, algae and organisms in a range of settings: from environmental site-based work to natural historical museum collections.
 Helena has a collaborative practice Matterlurgy, with artist Mark Peter Wright and is a member of the international collective Dorio-O.

 During her residency at the Horniman Museum Helena will be working on her research project: Falling Birds that asks what songs do extinct and endangered birds sing us?
 How can we hear their stories and what do their representations hide and reveal?
 She will be working in the Natural History and Musical Instruments Collections, experimenting with poetic form and the notion/notation of bird song, to engage with the alarming decline in bird species globally.

 - Residency research period: October 2018 – January 2019